-Our Mission: To provide exceptional care and contented lives to intellectually challenged adults in a Christian environment.
+Our Mission: DRI exists to provide exceptional care and contented lives to intellectually challenged adults in a Christian environment.

 DRI is a planned community with facilities and trained staff to support the direct care and development of residents, administrative and operational functions of the community and the maintenance of buildings and grounds.
 At DRI we try to make the environment feel like home to our residents.
 In fact, better than home in many ways.
 With planned social activities, comfortable housing, and unique recreational facilities, DRI is as much about quality of life as it is about quality of care.